drmeyer4/InstrumentationHook/README.md

 <code>jar cvmf manifest.txt InstrumentationLib.jar local/instruments/InstrumentationHook.class</code>

-Finally, you will have to add the <code>-javaagent</code> flag when you run the project, specifying this library:
+Finally, you will have to add the <code>-javaagent</code> flag when you run the project, specifying this jar:

 <code>-javaagent:/path/to/this/lib/InstrumentationLib.jar</code>

-If you are using and IDE, you will, in all liklihood, also have to reference the library from inside the IDE.
+If you are using and IDE, you will, in all likelihood, also have to reference the jar from inside the IDE.

 I did not write this code.
 Credit goes to finnw, https://stackoverflow.com/users/12048/finnw